NoorDigitalAgency/wp_structured_data/README.md

 ### Install

 1. Download sourcecode as ZIP from repository
-2. Go to WP admin -> plugins and click "add plugin"
+2. Go to WP admin -> plugins and click "Upload Plugin"
-3. Upload ZIP file and click "Install"
+3. Upload ZIP file and click "Install Now"
 4. Wait for the installer to extract and install code
-5. Click activate.
+5. Click Activate Plugin.
 Then the plugin will be available in settings menu as Structured Data

 ### Install using composer as WP Must Use Plugin